 Based on your p-value above, what can you conclude?
 Be sure to refer to your null and alternative hypotheses when drawing your conclusions.
 (2 points)

-Should be consistent with the null & alternative hypotheses in #1 above
+Should be consistent with the null & alternative hypotheses in #1 above Potentially the p-value will get smaller because of the larger sample size, but doesn’t always happen

 Compare the p-values you generated for the group data and the class data when comparing the Shannon Wiener Diversity Indices between the two environments.
 Are there any major differences between the two?
 Which data set is more appropriate to use and why?
 (2 points)

+More data is appropriate

 Did we see an edge effect?
 Why or why not?
 What may be happening in the environment to cause the differences or similarities we saw?
 (2 points)

-If edge effect is stated to be seen, this should be consistent with the data collected (i.e. significance for interior, but no significance for edge)
+If edge effect is stated to be seen, this should be consistent with the data collected (i.e. significance for interior, but no significance for edge)If theres no difference, should be saying how they are similar conditions.
+If different, can talk about sunlight, water, disturbance, etc.

 Describe two large-scale implications from what you have learned through these analyses today.
 (2 points)